Breastfeeding

 Sherbrooke

-• Bébé Trucs: Walk-in consultations with perinatal nurses, an IBCLC lactation consultant, and a specialized educator: health information, breastfeeding support, baby development monitoring, parental group discussions.
+• Bébé Trucs (0-2 years): walk-in consultations with perinatal nurses, an IBCLC lactation consultant, and a specialized educator: health information, breastfeeding support, baby development monitoring, parental group discussions.

 500, rue Murray, Sherbrooke, Room 0111